rkrehn/YoutubePlaylistDownloader/Readme.md

 </p>

 **YoutubeDownloader** is an application that lets you download videos from YouTube.
-You can copy-paste URL of any video, playlist or channel and download it directly to a format of your choice.
+You can copy-paste URL playlist and download it directly to a format of your choice.
-It also supports searching by keywords, which is helpful if you want to quickly look up and download videos.

 > **Note**:
 > This application uses [**YoutubeExplode**](https://github.com/Tyrrrz/YoutubeExplode) under the hood to interact with YouTube.